microsoft/promptflow/docs/cloud/azureai/manage-flows.md

 ![img](../../media/cloud/manage-flows/flow_create_2.png)

-Note that if the flow display name is not specified, the flow display name will default to the flow folder name + timestamp.
+Note that if the flow display name is not specified, it will default to the flow folder name + timestamp. (e.g. `web-classification-11-13-2023-14-19-10`)

 ## List flows